VAIJ-TEJAS/Articles/Introduction to Automation using Python/Introduction.md

 	print("Automation job executed after {} seconds.".format(delay))
 **Note:** When this code is executed than after the delay of 5 seconds the message is displayed

-# Automating File Operations

-A. **File Management:**
-   Python enables automation of file creation, deletion, copying, and moving through its built-in file manipulation functions and libraries like `os` and `shutil`.

-B. **Working with Directory Structures:**
-   Automation scripts can navigate directory structures, search for files based on specific criteria, and perform bulk operations such as renaming or deleting files.

 # Web Scraping and Automation:
 Web scraping and automation, in particular, empower users to automate repetitive tasks and extract valuable data from websites automatically.
 By utilizing automation scripts, users can interact with web pages, submit forms, extract data, and perform various other tasks, thereby optimizing web-based workflows and saving time and effort.